angeldothycodes/AZ-900-JOURNEY/Adam_Marczak_Episode33_Cloud Adoption Framework for Azure.md

 In the **planning phase** there are again few steps that we need to follow.

 **a.** The first step is **Digital Estate**.
 This is so-called **investory of assets**.
 You want to review what you currently have in your company and what you should do with it.
 And that decision, that rationalization is decided bases on the **five R's** of rationalization rule.
-For each digital asset that you will find in your company, you want to assign one R. First, we have **rehost**. **Rehost** means that we take existing application and we move it to the cloud without any changes
+For each digital asset that you will find in your company, you want to assign one R. First, we have **rehost**. **Rehost** means that we take existing application and we move it to the cloud without any changes.
+This typically means move existing applications into infrastructure as a service (IaaS)- deploy into virtual machine or a container.
+Another *R*